Counseling, Educational Leadership, and School Psychology Department Staff

 - Feinstein School of Education & Human Development

 Login using your MyRIC username and password.
 If you experience difficulties, please type "ric-acad\" before your username.

-M.S. in Clinical Mental Health CounselingFor additional information contact program coordinator:
+M.S. in Clinical Mental Health CounselingFor additional information contact director:

 The M.S. in Clinical Mental Health Counseling is a 60-credit Master’s program designed to qualify students to become licensed mental health counselors.
 Students take a variety of advanced counseling courses to gain training in clinical practice.